isomerpages/moe-standrewsjc/sajc/announcements/_posts/2025-08-13-post-2025 National Day | Our Service to the Nation.md

 on our nation’s achievements, but also on the values that have shaped our shared journey.</p>
 <p>The morning began with a vibrant National Day celebration on campus, graced
-by Mayor Denise Phua of the Central Singapore CDC and Mr Alex Yeo, Grassroots Advisor for Potong Pasir.
+by Ms. Denise Phua, Mayor of the Central Singapore District and Mr Alex Yeo, Grassroots Advisor for Potong Pasir.
 Their presence underscored the strong partnerships that have supported our service learning efforts through the years.</p>
 <p>From there, our students carried the spirit of the day into Singapore’s
 heartlands.
 Our JC1 cohort embarked on a series of service learning projects across the island, engaging with various elderly groups to bring warmth,